AWS Cloud Platform

 Access with SSH

-To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the ubuntu username.
+To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the centos username.

 Change the directory to the one where the .pem key file is stored.